fabric8-analytics/fabric8-analytics-worker/f8a_worker/workers/schemas/README.md

-This directory contains versioned schemas for the output of subparts of the analyses endpoint like the license scanner or CVE checker, written in JSL format.
+This directory contains versioned schemas for the output of subparts of the analyses endpoint like the license scanner, written in JSL format.

 JSON Schema: http://json-schema.org/documentation.html
 JSL: https://jsl.readthedocs.io/en/latest/tutorial.html